grahamstark/staying_put_sim/report/intro.md

 ## INTRODUCTION

- This brief note describes how we modelled proposed changes to the payment system to the Staying Put scheme, which allows (..)
+ This brief note describes how we modelled proposed changes to the payment system to the Staying Put scheme, which allows young people to stay in foster care for up to three years after their 18th birthday.